Qiskit/qiskit-metapackage/README.md

 Note These are WIP in progress and when Qiskit 0.7 compatible will be added here.

-## Versioning

-The meta-package started with version `0.7` to respect the continuity of `qiskit` versions.
-The Terra element did the same to provide continuity with its own history.

-Considering [`semver`](https://semver.org/), the Qiskit meta-package pins the _minor_ version number of each Qiskit element to get new patches automatically.

-Nevertheless, upon changes _minor_ or _major_ version numbers of the elements, the meta-package version must be updated according to the following rules:

-1. If a dependency increased the **major** number, increase the **major** number of the meta-package.
-2. Else:
-   1. If a dependency increased the **minor** number, increase the **minor** number of the meta-package.

 ## Contribution guidelines

 If you'd like to contribute to Qiskit, please take a look at our